SAP-archive/teched2021-DEV163/exercises/ex0/README.md

 ## Summary

-Now that you have run through the preparation, continue to: [Exercise 1](../ex1/README.md)
+Now that you have run through the preparation, continue to - [Exercise 1](../ex1/README.md)